pranay-1903/My-Notes/README.md

   <ol>
     <li> Make sure you have Node.js installed in your pc. </li>
     <li> Instal all Dependencies from package.json.
 Use command : npm install </li>
-    <li> Run command npm start, to run this application on server.</li>
+    <li> Run command npm start, to run this application on your Local server.</li>
   </ol>
 </p>
 <br>